 A Reminder to Practice Responsible Device Management

-With the emergence of the COVID-19 virus becoming an international issue, it is important to provide information for safe device maintenance for our current and past customers.
-While hand hygiene has been well documented, it is also important to know the proper precautions for enterprise devices.
+With the emergence of the COVID-19 virus becoming an international issue, providing information for safe device maintenance for our current and past customers is important.
+While hand hygiene has been well documented, knowing the proper precautions for enterprise devices is also important.
 Due to their convenience, versatility, and impact on job performance, mobile devices have almost become an extension of the hand.
 While these mobility solutions deliver many positive outcomes for productivity and performance, it is important to explore some of the associated risks and maintenance that come with these devices.
 Disinfection methods will vary between healthcare and non-healthcare grade products so the best practice is to take a look at the device’s user manual which will have the manufacturer-recommended cleaning methods.
 However, common disinfection steps include:

 - Turn the device off and disconnect from power.